jonathlt/dbdiff/README.md

 ## Why?
 I needed to be able to compare databases which were held in very different versions of postgres, namely versions 9 and 15.
 Comparing dumps of databases tended not to provide good results, so have decided to go down the route of comparing the outputs produced using queries.

+## How to install command 'dbdiff' using pipx (local source)
+* Install pipx
+* Clone code

+    pipx install .

 ## How to configure
 Set up a config.ini file similar to the one below. database1 and database2 credentials need to be populated.
 The [tablesquery] section can be left unchanged.

     [database1]
     host = localhost